May 4, 2016

 I was just saying the other day to my friends that I wanted to go to a reggae party even if it's in the grimiest part of Queens.
 I did make my way to a bar last weekend and Controlla coupled with the next track were in heavy rotation.
 Controlla was my favorite track he gave up as a loosie before the album dropped.
 I was hurt when he took Popcaan off the album version.
 He did change the sound and production by Boi-1da is a little different than the single version.
 It's a nice change.
 He could have dropped an entire reggae album and it would have been A-OK with me.

 One Dance follows up.
 You guys have heard this one kill radio waves and those basement parties where every girl is trying to listen to Drake.
 This is the singing Drake the thugs will compromise with their girls for.
-Wizkid and Kyla compliment and add to the song perfect.
+Wizkid and Kyla compliment and add to the song perfectly.
 I just wish I had like four more songs like these.
 I'll get one, but we'll talk about that later.

 Chapter Five: Changing Flows

 Grammys features Future.
 This very well could have been a track that didn't make What A Time To Be Alive.
 It's just another song that shows the versatility of Drake.
 From singing to the dancehall to gritty rapping.
-I guess all of his songs sound like Drake featuring Drake afterall.
+I guess all of his songs sound like Drake featuring Drake after all.
 Child's Play is kinda cool.
 This track flips from a house feel to a beat breakdown at the beginning of the second hook.
 Can't put my ears to where the sample without hitting up who sampled.
 It's an old New Orleans bounce track by Ha-Sizzle.
 Pop Style originally had The Throne involved.
 Jay didn't really rap but said two lines in the beginning and Kanye finished the other 14 to complete a 16.
-When he took them off it's almost unnoticeable.
+When he took them off it was almost unnoticeable.
 Too Good featuring Rihanna could have been placed in the Dancehall chapter earlier on.
 I really like this track between the West Indian percussion style to verses by Drake and RiRi.
-The duo have always flat out made good music.
+The duo have always flat-out made good music.
 If my math is right this makes their forth collaboration.

 Chapter Six - Concluding the Six

 Summers Over Interlude is pretty cool.
 It's retrospective like we'd expect.
-I wish it were a full song and will make the playlist I have of really good interludes that needed to be full length with Girl With the Tattoo, 101, Lady in the Glass Dress and more.
-Majid Al Maskati from Majid Jordan sings throughout this Maneesh produced track.
+I wish it were a full song and will make the playlist I have of really good interludes that needed to be full-length with Girl With the Tattoo, 101, Lady in the Glass Dress and more.
+Majid Al Maskati from Majid Jordan sings throughout this Maneesh-produced track.
 Fire and Desire samples my baby Moesha, I mean Brandy's I Dedicate.
 Drake lets the slow interlude dictate the pace.
 I'd really like my hands on an instrumental of this one.
 The self-titled, Views samples one of my favorite Gospel songs by the Winans Brothers.
 The clip reminds me of my dad blasting gospel music to wake me up for church then the music changed to gritty rap like how I was when I put my headphones on playing Breathe by Fabolous while brushing my teeth.
 Views goes back to his hookless rapping.
 Drake's emcee skills aren't as good as I think they are and aren't as bad as you think they are.
-He just doesn't do it enough point blank.
+He just doesn't do it enough point-blank.
 Hotline Bling finishes up the project (Just click the link).

 This album was long.
-It's twenty tracks and has a few songs we've heard before hand.
-In some instances they wouldn't have been missed.
+It's twenty tracks and has a few songs we've heard beforehand.
+In some instances, they wouldn't have been missed.
 He did change at least one thing to all of the songs we've previously heard which gave us a different flavor.
 I was surprised Summer Sixteen didn't make the cut.
 I would have loved that over Hotline Bling.
 Summers Over was the only interlude and even that was almost two minutes.
 I only listened to this project all the way through once.
 I thought it lacked cohesion but I was wrong.
 It was meant to be listened to in pieces, thus the review was done in six chapters for the six God.
 Views is the first full-length Drake review I've ever written before AOTY time.
-My analysis: Views from the six is 40's masterpiece and definitely his best work.
-I wouldn't call this album Drake's best but it's his best produced project.
+My analysis: Views from the Six is 40's masterpiece and definitely his best work.
+I wouldn't call this album Drake's best but it's his best-produced project.
 Since people like Jay comparisons this is his Magna Carta Holy Grail.
-It's super produced but not his best work as far as content.
+It's super-produced but not his best work as far as content.
 Not terrible, but not the best.
 I say this with love, Drizzy has enough life experience to give us more of him.
 That's what the true goal of an artist is right?
 Views from the Six gets a 4.17 of 5 Stars on the Ramsey Rating Scale.

 Jonathan C. Ramsey